Berol: History

 Eagle Pencil also opened a factory in Tottenham, that started operating towards the end of 1907.
 The outbreak of the World War II in 1939 saw the factory pause pencil manufacture and instead produce secret military equipment.
 Pencil manufacture recommenced in 1946.

 The company opened a purpose built factory on the Hardwick Industrial Estate in King's Lynn, Norfolk in 1967.
 A series of post-war corporate acquisitions meant that the Eagle Pencil name was no longer appropriate and the company name was changed to "Berol" in 1969, taking the owner's now-shortened surname.
 Berol's head office remained at the Tottenham factory until the need for extra production space prompted a move to Whetstone, London, and then to King's Lynn in 1978.

 Chairman Kenneth Berol announced the family's intention to sell the company in 1986 as there was no sixth generation family successor.
 The following year, it was acquired by the Empire Pencil Corporation of Tennessee.

 The company decided to close the Tottenham factory in February 1992, and moved some production to King's Lynn.
 Newell Company acquired the Berol Corporation in 1995, being placed in its Sanford division.

 The King's Lynn factory closed in 2003 with 230 redundancies.
 Some production was transferred to the Lichfield, Staffordshire factory, and the former Parker Pen factory in Newhaven, Sussex, but the factory was closed in 2010.
 From then on, all products under the name "Berol" were imported goods.
 The Lichfield factory is now the UK address for the Newell Group.

 Products

-In the 1980s, Berol won the contract to supply the BBC with standard and a wide range of promotional pens, highlighters, and permanent markers which proved extraordinarily popular, many of which were kept as souvenirs and continued to be workable for in excess of forty years.
+During the 1980s, Berol secured a contract to supply the BBC with standard writing instruments as well as a broad range of promotional pens, highlighters, and permanent markers.

-Product lines manufactured by Berol were: